-Wow, I only said beeg no-no. Was it little no-no?
+Wow, I only said big no-no. Was it little no-no?

 Heaven help me.

-The pitch is followed by a windmill action of arms and legs that are in precise coordination with an even louder scream of “HAAAAAA” “HAAA” “HAAAAAAAAAAAAA” which then ends on a note that the very best soprano won’t reach.
+The pitch is followed by a windmill action of arms and legs that are in precise coordination with an even louder scream of “HAAAAAA” “HAAA” “HAAAAAAAAAAAAA” which then ends on a note that the very best soprano will struggle to embrace with such ease.

 In a dumbstruck moment of pure astonishment I try to mimic the action that I have just witnessed.
 Without the pitch.
 Just for fun!

 The sweetest of sweet giggle with a laugh follow from Mr. Two.

 My jaw drop.